 We encourage local schools to make use of the grounds at Glan Morfa Holiday Cottages in order to encourage children to better understand and appreciate the rich diversity of their environment.

-We have struggled to fully engaged the local community – we need to find practical and viable ways of sharing our space and resources.
-We’re currently talking to local groups (e.g. Mind) to discuss how they can make best use of our space, in particular the paddock and the library.
+We have struggled to fully engage the local community – we want to find practical and viable ways of sharing our space and resources.
+We’re currently talking to the Anglesey Foster Parents Association with a view to developing the paddock behind library into a garden and playground.
+This is a positive development and very exciting too!

 We’ve recently changed our waste management supplier to Grays Waste: www.grayswaste.com.
 They’re a local, independent and innovative waste management company.